mounikajallela31/SkillGraph/README.md

 - Overall skill match percentage
 - Skills that are missing for the selected job

-The application demonstrates how graph database relationships can be used to build a skill-based job recommendation system.
+The project demonstrates how a graph database can be used to build a skill-based job recommendation and skill-gap analysis system.

 ---

+## 🎯 Use Case

+Students and job seekers often know their current technical skills but may not know which job roles are the best match for their profile.

+SkillGraph solves this problem by:

+1. Identifying the skills associated with a student.
+2. Finding job roles and their required skills.
+3. Comparing the student's skills with job requirements.
+4. Calculating the percentage of matching skills.
+5. Ranking suitable job roles.
+6. Identifying skills that the student is missing.

+This helps users understand both their suitable career opportunities and the skills they need to improve.

+---

+## 🧠 Why a Graph Database?

+A graph database is suitable for SkillGraph because the core of the application is based on relationships.

+The system contains relationships such as:

+- Student → HAS_SKILL → Skill
+- Job → REQUIRES → Skill

+For example:

+Student
+   |
+   | HAS_SKILL
+   ↓
+ Skill
+   ↑
+   | REQUIRES
+   |
+  Job

+Using a graph model makes it natural to traverse these relationships and determine which jobs are connected to the skills a student already has.

+This approach is useful for:

+- Skill matching
+- Job recommendations
+- Skill-gap analysis
+- Relationship-based queries
+- Future expansion to more students, skills, and jobs

+---

 ## ✨ Key Features

-- 👤 User skill profile analysis
+- 👤 Student skill profile analysis
 - 🔍 Skill-based job recommendations
 - 📊 Job match percentage calculation
 - 🎯 Best job match identification